oro-os/kernel/README.md

 your findings.

 # License
-The Oro Operating System kernel is &copy; 2016-2024 by Joshua Lee Junon, and licensed under the [Mozilla Public License 2.0](LICENSE).
+The Oro Operating System kernel is &copy; 2016-2025 by Joshua Lee Junon, and licensed under the [Mozilla Public License 2.0](LICENSE).

+Certain crates within this repository are dual-licensed under the MIT and Apache-2.0 licenses, typically when published to the [crates.io](https://crates.io) registry.
+Those crates will contain a `LICENSE.mit` and `LICENSE.apache-2.0` file and are not subject to the MPL-2.0 license to which the rest of this repository is subject.